jlehtoma/jlehtoma-lablog/_projects/comprio-sp2/_posts/2016-03-30-selecting-data.md

 ## Potential datasets

 See [potential datasets for SP2](https://docs.google.com/spreadsheets/d/1niV9Oe8pavgskiq0ibMzPt6F_oJU3uTD3R2pY7RwyDU/edit?usp=sharing).
 For further details and literature reference, see [this catalog](https://docs.google.com/spreadsheets/d/1NblQP0IGxXDUOXgqhzp03acPUMc2XJ6u_vPgWHC8OMk/edit?usp=sharing).
+This page describes the rationale for selecting datasets for the project "Comparing spatial prioritization methods for biodiversity conservation and ecosystem services" (SP2) and the pre-processing steps needed to prepare the data for the analysis.

+Sheet `table_1_work` in the planning [Google Sheet](https://docs.google.com/spreadsheets/d/1niV9Oe8pavgskiq0ibMzPt6F_oJU3uTD3R2pY7RwyDU/edit?usp=sharing) includes information on the 1) extent and 2) resolution of all the potential datasets.
+At later stage, all the data needs to be translated into the same extent and resolution (see also [this Trello card](https://trello.com/c/aNFSPfhi)).

 ----